georgefikri/react-js-environment-variables/README.md

 ### Setup
 - Now we need to create other .env files to support development and production environments.
-- So we've .env.development and .env.production files.
+- So we've
+    - .env.development  : /.env.development
+    - .env.production   : /.env.production
 - add variables like to ``` REACT_APP_NAME=development ``` or ``` REACT_APP_NAME=production ```

 ### important Note